sydlyn/RelationalAlgebraCompiler/docs/grammar_syntax.md

 (\rho (X, (\selection{age > 20} Students)))
 ```

-**Explanation**: Changes the name of the relation for use in further operations.
+**Explanation**: Creates a temporary virtual view of the query to use in further operations.
+Will store the query, rather than the table itself, so changes made to the tables used in the queries will reflect in the virtual view.
+All saved virtual views will be wiped at the end of the session.

 ---